 Interested in learning more about Vanguard?
 Read my Vanguard Personal Advisor Services Review.

-While with Vanguard you could build a portfolio yourself (using the same funds that Betterment uses), this means having to manually select investments, rebalance as and when needed, performing tax-loss harvesting and tax optimizations yourself (if it is a taxable account).
+While with Vanguard you could build a portfolio yourself (using the same funds that Betterment uses), this means you’d have to manually select investments, rebalance as and when needed, and perform tax-loss harvesting and tax optimizations yourself (if it is a taxable account).

-If you’re thinking, “this sounds like a handful,” well, you’re right – it can be.
+If you’re thinking, “this sounds like a handful,” well, you’re right – it can be a lot.
 Don’t get me wrong – it isn’t particularly tricky, but you do need to know what you’re doing and have some time on your hands.

-Alternatively, you can pay Vanguard a fee of 0.3% ($150 for every $50,000 invested) to manage that for you as part of their Vanguard Personal Advisor Services.
+Alternatively, you can pay Vanguard an annual fee of 0.3% ($150 for every $50,000 invested) to manage these tasks for you as part of Vanguard Personal Advisor Services.

-On the other hand, Betterment charges 0.25%, but for that fee, you get the basic Digital services – the Premium plan has a 0.40% annual fee (and the Premium offering is most similar to Vanguard Personal Advisor Services).
+On the other hand, Betterment charges 0.25% annually.
+For that fee, you get the basic Digital services – the Premium plan has a 0.40% annual fee (and the Premium offering is most similar to Vanguard Personal Advisor Services).

 Betterment’s Digital plan doesn’t have an account minimum, meaning you can start investing with as little as $100!

 The Premium plan, however, requires $100,000 to begin with, while Vanguard Personal Advisor Services will allow you to start with $50,000.